Homes For Sale By Owner Versus Listing With Real Estate Agent

 What Experienced Real Estate Agents Say

-This BLOG On Homes For Sale By Owner Versus Listing With Real Estate Agent Was PUBLISHED On February 20th, 2019: Video By Karry Razik, Illinois Realtor With Remax 1st Class Orland Park, Illinois
+Video By Karry Razik, Illinois Realtor With Remax 1st Class Orland Park, Illinois:

 Benefits Of Homes For Sale By Owner In Hot Housing Market

 Home prices have been rising nationwide for the past 5 years.
-FHFA increased conventional loan limits to $484,350 for 2019.
-This is the third year in a row that The Federal Housing Finance Agency has increased conforming loans limits due to rising home prices.
-HUD, the parent of FHA, has followed FHFA and increased FHA Loan Limits for 2019 to $314,827.
+FHFA increased conventional loan limits to $548,250 for 2021.
+This is the third year in a row that The Federal Housing Finance Agency has increased conforming loan limits due to rising home prices.
+HUD, the parent of FHA, has followed FHFA and increased FHA Loan Limits for 2021 to $356,362.
 Again, HUD increased FHA Loan Limits three years in a row.
 Due to appreciation in home prices, many homeowners are thinking of selling their homes.
-Most realtors charge 6% commission on a real estate sale transaction.
-6% is a lot of money indeed and often sellers are exploring with the idea of homes for sale by owner versus listing it with a real estate agent.
+Most realtors charge a 6% commission on a real estate sale transaction.
+6% is a lot of money indeed and often sellers are exploring the idea of homes for sale by the owner versus listing them with a real estate agent.
 However, is homes for sale by owner versus realtor a good idea?
 Will homeowners save thousands of dollars?
-Will homes for sale by owner sell fast enough for homeowners?
+Will homes for sale by the owner sell fast enough for homeowners?

 We will be covering these topics on this blog.
 Top Illinois Realtor Karry Razik issued the following statement: